Daniel Erdmann’s Velvet Revolution (EN)

 www.daniel-erdmann.com

-Daniel Erdmann, active as a member and coleader of many bands, had the sound of this trio in his ear, and looked for and finally found the musicians who would allow the inner sound to become a reality.
-Here is a band that totally bears his stamp, that of the tenor saxophonist andcomposer.
-At the same time, in the ensemble playing there is lots of leeway for the participants.
-Music of this kind is about freedom, about the freedom to improvise in relation to the composition, freedom of feeling, thinking, and desire.
+Daniel Erdmann, a member and co-leader of many bands, had the sound of this trio in his ear and searched for and finally found the musicians who would allow the inner sound to become reality.
+Here is a band that carries his stamp, that of the tenor saxophonist and composer.
+At the same time, there is a lot of room for the participants in the ensemble playing.
+This kind of music is about freedom, the freedom to improvise in relation to the composition, the freedom to feel, to think and to wish.

-What initially makes you sit up and take notice and draws you in, is the gesture, the closeness to speech, the narrative and rhapsodical manner.
-Daniel Erdmann’s pieces are compact, sometimes even complex, and within their forms the participants can roam freely.
-The themes – in both the musical and the intellectual sense – form the frame of reference.
-Daniel Erdmann is a self-confessed melodist.
-And this is often much harder than hiding yourself behind a material exegesis, because the ideas and the statements have to be strong.
-In this skein of voices with violin, viola and vibraphone, he weaves together a trio that makes it possible to for the parts to share rhythmic or harmonic aspects, to cross over or develop one another.
+It is the gesture, the closeness to language, the narrative and rhapsodic manner that first makes you sit up and take notice and that draws you in.
+Daniel Erdmann’s pieces are compact, sometimes even complex, and within their forms the participants can move freely.
+The themes, both musical and intellectual, form the frame of reference.
+Daniel Erdmann is an avowed melodist.
+And that is often much harder than hiding behind a material exegesis, because the ideas and the statements have to be strong.
+In this web of voices with violin, viola and vibraphone, he weaves a trio that allows the parts to share rhythmic or harmonic aspects, to overlap or develop.

-Daniel Erdmann’s Velvet Revolution is free from intent, the desire to illustrate, although it does contain a number of allusions.
-The music draws from the confrontation with reality and bubbles from the imagination.
-It has something poetic and something anecdotal; something picturesque and something abstract.
-You don’t need to know what the titles have to do with the pieces when the sounds speak for themselves.
+Daniel Erdmann’s Velvet Revolution is free of intention, of the desire to illustrate, although it does contain a number of allusions.
+The music comes from the confrontation with reality and bubbles up from the imagination.
+It has something poetic and something anecdotal, something picturesque and something abstract.
+There is no need to know what the titles have to do with the pieces when the sounds speak for themselves.

 Reviews: